INVESTMENT IN AMAK AND DISCONTINUED OPERATIONS

 During the third quarter of 2020, the Company completed additional closings of the Share Sale with respect to its remaining ownership interest in AMAK.
 In connection with these closings, the Company sold a total of 22,467,422 ordinary shares for aggregate gross proceeds (before taxes and transaction expenses) of SAR 224 million (or approximately $59.9 million) (inclusive of $1.5 million which constituted 50% of the non-refundable deposits previously paid by certain Purchasers).
 As none of the third quarter 2020 closings were completed prior to March 31, 2020, the remaining portion of the initial deposits (approximately $1.5 million) were forfeited to the Company as liquidated damages and were not applied to the purchase price.
 These amounts are included in income from discontinued operations, net of tax.
 The Company recorded a foreign tax payable of approximately $1.1 million related to the third quarter 2020 closings.

 In connection with the completion of the Share Sale, the Company and AMAK entered into an agreement whereby AMAK agreed to withhold approximately $2.1 million of the purchase price to pay the Company’s estimated tax obligations in Saudi Arabia.
-The Company is in the process of finalizing and filing the necessary tax returns in the Kingdom of Saudi Arabia.
-Upon payment, the Company will have a foreign tax credit which can be used to offset U.S. taxes.
-As of December 31, 2020, approximately $0.2 million of foreign taxes have been paid.
-The remaining funds withheld by AMAK are included in prepaid expenses and other assets on the Company’s consolidated balance sheets as of December 31, 2020.
-Subsequent to December 31, 2020, the Company instructed AMAK to pay approximately $1.1 million of the accrued foreign tax payable from the amount held by AMAK to cover the Company’s tax obligations in Saudi Arabia.
+The Company is in the process of finalizing the necessary tax returns in the Kingdom of Saudi Arabia.
+All foreign taxes paid will create foreign tax credit to offset U.S. taxes.
+As of March 31, 2021, approximately $1.3 million of foreign taxes has been paid.
+The remaining funds of approximately $0.8 million withheld by AMAK are included in prepaid expenses and other assets on the Company’s consolidated balance sheets as of March 31, 2021.

 As previously disclosed, and as a result of the Company’s investment in AMAK, the Company was required to execute a limited guarantee on October 24, 2010 (the “Guarantee”) of up to 41% of a loan (the “Loan”) by the Saudi Industrial Development Fund (“SIDF”) to AMAK to fund the construction of the AMAK facilities and to provide working capital needs.
 The provision of personal or corporate guarantees, as applicable, by each shareholder of AMAK was a condition to SIDF providing the Loan.
 Pursuant to the Purchase Agreement, the Purchasers (other than AMAK) agreed, upon the completion of the Share Sale, to assume the Company’s obligation under the Guarantee (proportionately based upon such Purchaser’s percentage acquisition of ordinary shares in the Share Sale).
 While a formal written release of the Company from the Guarantee was not obtained from SIDF prior to closing, the Company believes that the Purchasers’ assumption of the Company’s obligation under the Guarantee effectively eliminates the Company’s liability arising under the Guarantee.